 Limitations:

 - Complex multi-step tasks sometimes drift.
-It'll get 80% right and miss a nuance on the last 20%.
 Check in on longer tasks rather than assuming the output is perfect.

 - It burns through your usage allocation faster than chat.
-Each task uses multiple model calls behind the scenes.
-Batch related work together and use regular Claude for simpler questions.
+Batch related work together.

 - It's still early.
-Cowork is the newest of the three products and it shows.
 The capabilities are real, but the edges are rougher than Claude chat.

 Getting started (5 minutes):